redhat-developer/intellij-openshift-connector/CONTRIBUTING.md

     $ ./gradlew runIde
     ```

 2. Once the plugin is installed and reloaded, there will be an OpenShift Icon in the Tool Windows list (bottom left).

+## Red Hat Developer Sandbox integration

+In order to test the Red Hat Developer Sandbox workflow, we have developed a fake registration server that has less
+limitations than the production one and allow to test the whole workflow easily.

+1. Start the fake registration server:
+    ```bash
+    $ ./gradlew runSandbox
+    ```

+2. In the build.gradle file, uncomment the line:
+   `//systemProperties['jboss.sandbox.api.endpoint'] = 'http://localhost:3000'`

+    then run
+    ```bash
+    $ ./gradlew runIde
+    ```

 > If you have any questions or run into any problems, please post an issue - we'll be very happy to help.